 - Refer to the Public Health concentration requirements.

-- Meet with the Coordinator to learn about the concentration requirements and declaring in the ASK (Advising Sidekick) portal, and to discuss your course plan and get answers to your questions.
+- Meet with the Director to learn about the concentration requirements and declaring in the ASK (Advising Sidekick) portal, and to discuss your course plan and get answers to your questions.

 - After the meeting, she will process an override in ASK which will allow you to declare the concentration.
 4th-semester students should schedule this meeting early, preferably by the first week of March.
 Remember, April 1 is the University deadline for all 4th-semester students to file a concentration.
 Any student who does not have an approved concentration on file will be blocked from pre-registering for Fall courses.